 My father had a novel published in 1957 entitled Many Bridges.
 It was based on the continuing Czech resistance after World War II when, in his words, "the double-edged ' liberating' sword of Communism swept into Czechoslovakia to add further iniquities to the Nazi defilement of this beautiful country".
 So I suppose writing is in my blood.
 His father was Czech by birth — my maiden name was Zenker — and that nation has a tradition of story-telling.
 I can remember Grandad telling me stories when I was a child — he died when I was in my early teens — that always seemed to involve dark castle corridors, ghostly footsteps and guttering candles that were suddenly blown out.
 Marvellous stuff.

 A career in the Civil Service followed, first the Inland Revenue in Sussex and then the Ministry of Defence in Bath.
 That lovely historic city is used as a setting for some of my novels.
-I now live in Devon, on the edge of Dartmoor, a place that has its own stories that reach into the distant past.
-I will leave it up to readers to decide which of the two places has the darkest secrets.
+Until recently I lived in Devon, on the edge of Dartmoor, a place that has its own stories that reach into the distant past.
+I will leave it up to readers to decide which of the two places has the darkest secrets!
+I now live in Evesham, in a house overlooking the Avon.

-There are five other novels, three concerning James Carrick, my Scottish DCI in Bath, eventually to be brought, together with Joanna Mackenzie, into the Patrick Gillard and Ingrid Langley series.
-The two stand alone stories are Man of Blood and Corpse Candle.
+There are seven other novels, four concerning James Carrick, my Scottish DCI in Bath, eventually to be brought, together with Joanna Mackenzie, into the Patrick Gillard and Ingrid Langley series.
+The three stand alone stories are Man of Blood, Corpse Candle and Archangel Jim.

 I have been a member of the Crime Writers' Association since 2003.